charmplusplus/charm/doc/converse/manual.rst

 function ``fnp`` is actually called the first time the scheduler gets control after ``deltaT`` milliseconds have elapsed.
 The default polling resolution for timed callbacks is 5 ms.
+``CcdVoidFn`` is a function pointer with the signature ``void fnp(void *userParam, double currWallTime)``.
+Note the extra wall-time parameter, which differs from ``CcdCondFn``, because the runtime system internally calls a timer in order to invoke periodic callbacks.
+It passes that time into the user callback as well to avoid the need for extra timer calls.

 .. code-block:: c++